 Fraud - An intentional deception or misrepresentation made by a person with the knowledge that the deception could result in some unauthorized benefit to himself or some other person.
-It includes any act that constitutes fraud under applicable federal or state law.
+It includes any act that constitutes fraud under applicable federal or state laws.

 Enforcement - Identifying rules and policy violations and ensuring corrective action is taken.

 Termination - The action taken when a provider is no longer eligible for the TVFC Program due to fraud, abuse, or non-compliance.
 Providers terminated for fraud, abuse or non-compliance are dis-enrolled from Provider Education, Assessment, and Reporting (PEAR).

 - Providing TVFC vaccine to non-TVFC eligible children